Key Takeaways

 Pay annually instead of monthly

-Many insurers charge processing fees for monthly payments that can add to your total cost.
+Many insurers charge processing fees for monthly payments that add up over time.
 Paying upfront eliminates these fees and sometimes earns additional discounts.

 6. 6